Hyb-Kaushik/Code-Vault/Set Session Default company On Navbar in Frappe JS.md

 ---

->  Write this in public/js folder and import it to hooks in assets
+>  Write this in public/js folder and import it to hooks in assets.